Stephen Symonds Foster: Abolition

 Foster was known to interrupt church services to denounce organized religion's complicity in slavery.
 In 1841, he was expelled from his Congregationalist church in Hanover, New Hampshire.

 In Portland, Maine in 1842, Foster was wounded in a riot outside a meetinghouse.
 Pro-slavery supporters wished to prevent Foster and the radical abolitionist John Murray Spear from speaking.
 When the mob attacked, Foster took twenty blows to the head and had his coat torn in half.
 He was pulled from the crowd by women of the Portland Anti-Slavery Society who helped him escape through a back window.
 Spear was beaten nearly to death on the front steps of the meeting house.
 Local abolitionists took the men in and tended to their recuperation.

 In 1843, he wrote the book The Brotherhood of Thieves; or A True Picture of the American Church and Clergy: A Letter to Nathaniel Barney, of Nantucket and in 1844 Foster's fellow abolitionist Parker Pillsbury published it through the Boston Anti-Slavery Office.
 The book went through twenty editions.

 In 1844, Foster appeared in front of the New England Antislavery Convention holding an iron collar in one hand and iron manacles in the other.
 He said "Behold here a specimen of the religion of this land, the handiwork of the American church and clergy."

 Foster and Abby Kelley Foster—along with Sojourner Truth, Jonathan Walker, Marius Robinson, and Sallie Holley—reorganized the Michigan Anti-Slavery Society in 1853 in Adrian, Michigan.
-The state society was founded in 1836 in Ann Arbor, Michigan.
+The state society had been founded in 1836 in Ann Arbor, Michigan.

 Foster was called a "come-outer", a phrase which denoted a person who dissented from religious orthodoxy.
 More specifically, it meant that Foster would not join a church which held a neutral position on the issue of slavery, and he would not take part in a government that let slavery happen.
-The phrase was derived from the Bible verse, II Corinthians 6:17 which read "Wherefore come out from among them, and be ye separate, said the Lord, and touch not the unclean thing; and I will receive you."
+The phrase was derived from the Bible verse II Corinthians 6:17, which reads "Wherefore come out from among them, and be ye separate, said the Lord, and touch not the unclean thing; and I will receive you."

-At the eclectic Free Convention in Rutland, Vermont in June 1858, Foster spoke after Pillsbury to say "any law, constitution, court, or government, any church, priesthood, creed, or Bible, any Christ, or any God, that, by silence or otherwise, authorizes man to enslave man, merits the scorn and contempt of mankind."
+At the eclectic Free Convention in Rutland, Vermont, in June 1858, Foster spoke after Pillsbury to say "any law, constitution, court, or government, any church, priesthood, creed, or Bible, any Christ, or any God, that, by silence or otherwise, authorizes man to enslave man, merits the scorn and contempt of mankind."

 Marriage and fatherhood

 In 1845, after a four-year courtship, Foster married Abby Kelley, a more famous social activist and a dynamic speaker who had occasionally joined with him on the abolitionist lecture circuit.
 They continued to travel and lecture together until the Civil War started in 1861.
-In early 1847, anticipating a family, the two bought a farm in Worcester, Massachusetts and called it Liberty Farm; there they lived until Foster's death in 1881.
+In early 1847, anticipating a family, the two bought a farm in Worcester, Massachusetts, and called it Liberty Farm; there they lived until Foster's death in 1881.
 The Fosters used the farm to shelter escaping slaves on the Underground Railroad.